 The key words for this study are: copy, shadow, symbol, and pattern.
 I might encourage every one of you to pay particular attention all the time to that word "pattern."
 Our God operates according to patterns, and He does not change those patterns, as I will show you in just a minute.

 Even though place-names may change through history, God and His plan and His character never varies, never changes.
 Malachi 3:6 is a scripture that should be in our memory banks.
 It is there that He said, "I am God.
 I change not."
 There is a New Testament scripture that is similar to this, but its intent is just a little bit different from Malachi 3:6.
 This is Hebrews 13:8, where it says, "Jesus Christ the same yesterday, and today, and forever."

 The purpose of the Malachi 3:6 statement is that His purpose never changes.
 He says, "Because I am God, and I never change, you Jacob (meaning Israel) are not blasted away, or I would have done that a long time ago."
 Hebrews 13:8 is a reference that His personal character does not change.
 So we have two solid statements.
 One is that His purpose never changes, and the other is that His personal character does not change.

-Hebrews 8:4-5 For if he [Jesus] were on earth, he should not be a priest, seeing that there are priests [of the Aaronic priesthood] that offer gifts according to the law: who serve unto the example and shadow of heavenly things, as Moses was admonished of God when he was about to make the tabernacle: for, See, says he [God], that you make all things according to the pattern showed to you in the mount.
+Hebrews 8:4-5 For if He [Jesus] were on earth, He would not be a priest, since there are priests [of the Aaronic priesthood] who offer gifts according to the law; who serve the copy and shadow of heavenly things, as Moses was divinely instructed when he was about to make the tabernacle.
+For, He said [God], see that you make all things according to the pattern shown you on the mountain.